Eviction Help

 Delaware 211

-Delaware 211 is a free, confidential service that connects people in Delaware to resources throughout the state.
-Their specialists can also help you complete the online intake for legal assistance.
+Delaware 211 is a free, confidential service that connects people in Delaware to a variety of resources throughout the state.
+Their specialists can also help you complete the online intake for free legal assistance if you are facing eviction.
 To reach them, you can:

 • Dial 2-1-1